TD Cowen lifts Luminar Technologies Inc. [LAZR] price estimate. Who else is bullish?

 Q2 Revenue & EPS Exceed Guidance; Revenue Up 63% Year-over-Year.

-The stocks have a year to date performance of 13.54 percent and weekly performance of -7.57 percent.
-The stock has been moved at -38.85 percent over the last six months.
-The stock has performed -16.74 percent around the most recent 30 days and changed -21.62 percent over the most recent 3-months.
+The results of the trading session contributed to over 4060550 shares changing hands.
+Over the past one week, the price volatility of Luminar Technologies Inc. stands at 4.71% while the volatility over the past one month is 5.15%.

-If compared to the average trading volume of 6.66M shares, LAZR reached to a volume of 7267616 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for LAZR stock reached $2.11 billion, with 382.43 million shares outstanding and 261.02 million shares in the current float.
+Compared to the average trading volume of 6.36M shares, LAZR reached a trading volume of 4060550 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 TD Cowen have made an estimate for Luminar Technologies Inc. shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on May 10, 2023.